On equilibrium states of fluid membranes: Stationary shapes

 \subsection{Case $w=0$, $c_\kappa=1$.}

-Setting $w=0$ (pure elasticity, no fluidity) we recover two branches of solutions to \eqref{equl1} consisting of oblate and prolate shapes, cf.~Fig~\ref{fig2}.
-To start each branch, we perturb the unit sphere by the second spherical harmonic as an initial guess for our non-linear solver.
-The branch of oblate shapes continuous with biconcave discocytes until approximately $\hat V\simeq 0.51$, while the branch of prolate shapes continuous with increasingly elongated dumbbell forms.
-The recovered steady shapes and corresponding $ p_0$ and $p^{\rm ext}$ are in perfect agreement with results known in the literature~\cite{jenkins1977static,seifert1991shape,seifert1997configurations}.
+Setting $w=0$ (pure elasticity, no fluidity) results in two branches of solutions to \eqref{equl1}, consisting of oblate and prolate shapes, as shown in Fig~\ref{fig2}.
+To initiate each branch, we perturb the unit sphere by the second spherical harmonic as an initial guess for our nonlinear solver.
+The branch of oblate shapes continues with biconcave discocytes until approximately $\hat V\simeq 0.51$, while the branch of prolate shapes continues with increasingly elongated dumbbell forms.
+The resulting shapes and corresponding $p_0$ and $p^{\rm ext}$ are in perfect agreement with results known in the literature~\cite{jenkins1977static,seifert1991shape,seifert1997configurations}.